 Michelle Laurey is a VA for small businesses.
 She writes for Goalcast, Swaay, EfforlessHR, and many others.
 Outside her keyboard, she spends time with her Kindle library and binge-watching Billions.
 Her superpower?
 Vinyasa flow!
 Talk to her on LinkedIn or Twitter @michelle_laurey, or send her an email to get in touch.

-Nearly every organization recognizes the importance of training its employees to further their development and grow.
+Nearly every organization recognizes the importance of training employees to further their development.

 In this article, we’re going to cover all the checkpoints for creating a custom training program that will benefit your employees and your organization.

 Table of Contents

 Determine the Skills and Processes You Need to Train For